mg to mL Calculator

-The mg to mL calculator helps you convert the weight of a liquid which has the density of water to a volume - a conversion from units of milligrams to units of milliliters.
-As well as a mg to mL conversion, you can also use the calculator backwards to perform a mL to mg conversion.
+The mg to mL calculator helps you convert the weight of a liquid that has the density of water to a volume — a conversion from units of milligrams to units of milliliters.
+As well as a mg to mL conversion, you can also use the calculator backward to perform a mL to mg conversion.

 Read on to learn about the historical relationship between the units of milligrams and milliliters.

 How many mg in a mL?

 So exactly how many milligrams are there in a milliliter?
 The first step to answering this question is to understand what the letter 'm' means when applied to units.
 It means one-thousandth (1/1000) of the original unit.
 Therefore we're asking how many thousandths of a gram are there in a thousandth of a liter.
 Recall that a gram is one-thousandth of a kilogram.
 If you need help converting weight from a different unit to mg, our weight converter can help.